 Practical Implementation Guide

-Starting the supervision process requires a timeline and adherence to reflection sessions.
-First, have students submit three potential topics with preliminary reading lists.
-Review these for viability and source availability.
-Schedule the first reflection session after the student has selected a topic and drafted a working question.
+Supervision starts with a timeline and reflection sessions.
+Learners submit three topic ideas with reading lists.
+Review these for source access.
+Schedule the first session after learners pick a topic and draft a question.

 Extended Essay Across Subjects